johnbeil/BuoyBot/README.md

 BuoyBot is live on Twitter: https://twitter.com/SFBuoy

-Feature requests and code ontributions are welcome.
+Feature requests and code contributions are welcome.

 Development Roadmap:
 - Reply to @ mentions with latest observation